Parcel

 1. Clearance of the parcel

 If VAT on your parcel has been paid in advance via the webshop, it will be immediately handed over to customs.
 If not, it will be cleared through customs first.
 This includes the calculation of customs duties, VAT and any other fees (like anti-dumping duties and environmental duties).
-As of July 1, 2021, this applies to all shipments, regardless of their value.
-More information about the customs rules.

 As the recipient, you must pay these import costs in advance via the My bpost app or via Track & Trace.
 You will receive an email, text message or letter with a payment invitation.